shiquanyang/shiquanyang.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student in the [School of Computing and Information Systems](https://cis.unimelb.edu.au/) at University of Melbourne, Australia.
 Prior to Ph.D., I spent over 3 years as an industrial machine learning engineer at Alibaba Group in Beijing, developing solutions for search user experience optimization.
-My major research interests are in dialogue systems, natural language processing, deep learning and neuro-symbolic reasoning.
+My major research interests are in dialogue systems, natural language processing, deep learning, neuro-symbolic reasoning and contrastive learning.

 <!-- I am currently actively looking for a postdoc position. -->
 <br/>